mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Set up keyboard customization, xkb layout and autokey
 - Install software and import from backup of ~ on a case-by-case basis (Thunderbird and Firefox profiles, VirtualBox machines)
 - Set up KXStudio and determine if lowlatency or realtime kernel is needed
+- Custom brightness to go to 1 instead of 0